cyrillsch/IVDML/README.md

 ## Homogeneous Treatment Effect

-This is a basic example which shows presenting the functionality of the IVDML package for the estimation and inference for homogeneous treatment effects.
+This is a basic example presenting the functionality of the IVDML package for the estimation and inference for homogeneous treatment effects.
 We first simulate a dataset with $N = 200$ observations.

 ``` r